mirror/vbox/src/VBox/ValidationKit/docs/VBoxAudioValidationKitReadMe.txt

 - Make sure that audio device emulation is enabled and can be used within the guest.
 Also, audio input / output has to be enabled, depending on the tests.
-- Make sure that the guest's VKAT instance can reach the host via the selected transport lay (TCP/IP by default).
+- Make sure that the guest's VBoxAudioTest's instance can reach the host via the selected transport layer (TCP/IP by default).
 - Increase the hosts audio logging level
   (via extra-data, set "VBoxInternal2/Audio/Debug/Level" to "5").
-- Increase VKAT's verbosity level (add "-v", can be specified multiple times).
+- Increase VBoxAudioTest's verbosity level (add "-v", can be specified multiple times).
-- Check if the the VBox release log contains any warnings / errors with the "ValKit:" prefix.
+- Check if the VBox release log contains any warnings / errors with the "ValKit:" prefix.